lymphoma in cats

-In a previous blog for Pet Cancer Awareness Month, we discussed multicentric lymphoma in dogs.
+In a previous blog we discussed multicentric lymphoma in dogs.
 In dogs, lymphoma is widespread throughout the lymph nodes.
 Cats, however, tend to get lymphoma at a specific site, and today the most common site for lymphoma is in the intestines.

 This was not always the case.
 Before the widespread use of the feline leukemia vaccine, lymphoma was found in the mediastinal area of the chest.
 In those days, most lymphoma was caused by the feline leukemia virus.
 Today, it’s a different story.